+Cell Lines

-Cell Lines.
-Human breast cancer cell lines, including MDA-MB-231, MDA-MB-468, T47D, and MCF7 human breast cancer cell lines, were purchased from Cell Culture Services at University of Colorado Anschutz Medical Campus (Aurora, CO).
-For cell pharmacokinetic experiments, all cell lines were stably transfected with Incucyte NucLight Red Lentivirus (4476; Sartorius, Gottingen, Germany) prior to experimentation.
+Human breast cancer cell lines including MDA-MB-231, MDA-MB-468, T47D, and MCF7 human breast cancer cell lines were purchased from Cell Culture Services at University of Colorado Anschutz Medical Campus (Aurora, CO).
+For cell pharmacokinetic experiments, all cell lines were stably transfected with Incucyte NucLight Red Lentivirus (Sartorius, Cat.
+4476) prior to experimentation.

-Cell lines were cultured in Dulbecco's modified essential medium (10-017-CV; Corning) supplemented with 10% fetal bovine serum (PS-FB3; Peak Serum), 1% penicillin/streptomycin (30-002-CI; Fisher, Hampton, NH), and 1% sodium pyruvate (25-000-CI; Fisher) at 37°C and 5% CO2 in a humidified incubator.
+Cell lines were cultured in Dulbecco's Modified Essential Medium (Corning, 10-017-CV) supplemented with 10% fetal bovine serum (Peak Serum, PS-FB3), 1% penicillin/streptomycin (Fisher, 30-002-CI), and 1% sodium pyruvate (Fisher, 25-000-CI) at 37°C and 5% CO2 in a humidified incubator.

+Chemicals and Reagents

-Chemicals and Reagents.
-HCQ sulfate was purchased from Sigma-Aldrich (St. Louis, MO).
+Hydroxychloroquine (HCQ) sulfate was purchased from SigmaAldrich (St. Louis, MO).

 Monensin (MN) was purchased from VWR (Radnor, PA).
-Torin1 (T1) was purchased from Fisher.
-Hoechst 33342 20 mM solution (62249) and CellLight Lysosomes-GFP, Bac-Mam 2.0 (C10507) were purchased from ThermoFisher (Waltham, MA). pyrene-benzothiazolium dye 1b (ETP), a pH-insensitive lysosomal lumen dye applicable for live and fixed cell imaging, was received as a gift from Dr. Yi Pang at the University of Akron (Abeywickrama et al., 2019).
+Torin1 (T1) was purchased from

+Fisher (Hampton, NH).
+Hoechst 33342 20mM solution (62249) and CellLight Lysosomes-GFP,

+BacMam 2.0 (C10507) were purchased from ThermoFisher (Waltham, MA).
+ETP, a pH-insensitive lysosomal lumen dye applicable for live and fixed cell imaging, was received as a gift from Dr. Yi Pang at the University of Akron (Abeywickrama et al., 2019).

+Cell Uptake Experiments

-Cell Uptake Experiments.
-Four human breast cancer cell lines were used to perform experiments.
-The first two, MBA-MB-231 and MDA-MB-468, are mechanistically sensitive to autophagy inhibition through gene knockdown (Maycotte et al., 2014; Towers et al., 2019) and pharmacologically sensitive to hydroxychloroquine.
-The second two, MCF7 and T47D, are insensitive to both methods (Maycotte et al., 2014).
+4 human breast cancer cell lines were used to perform experiments.
+The first 2, MBA-MB-231 and MDA-MB-468, are mechanistically sensitive to autophagy inhibition through gene knockdown (Maycotte et al., 2014; Towers et al., 2019) and pharmacologically sensitive to hydroxychloroquine.
+The second 2, MCF7 and T47D, are insensitive to both methods (Maycotte et al., 2014).

-Cell lines were cultured in standard Dulbecco's Modified Eagle Medium (DMEM) supplemented with 10% FBS, 1% penicillin streptomycin (PS), and 1% sodium pyruvate in an incubator at 37°C and 5% CO2.
-T47D and MCF7 cell lines required supplementation of 8 μ g/ml of insulin to maintain growth.
-For acidic media experiments with MDA-MB-231 cells, Dulbecco's Modified Eagle Medium (DMEM) without sodium bicarbonate was purchased, and bicarbonate was added to achieve an incubator-conditioned media pH.
-Culture media buffers other than sodium bicarbonate, such as HEPES, were purposely omitted, as HEPES has been shown to activate the microphalmia/transcription factor E (MiT/TFE) network, resulting in lysosomal biogenesis (Tol et al., 2018).
+Cell lines were cultured in standard DMEM supplemented with 10% FBS, 1% PS, and 1% sodium pyruvate in an incubator at 37°C and 5% CO2.
+T47D and MCF7 cell lines required supplementation of 8μg/mL of insulin to maintain growth.
+For acidic media experiments with MDA-MB-231 cells, DMEM without sodium bicarbonate was purchased, and bicarbonate was added to achieve an incubator-conditioned media pH.
+Culture media buffers other than sodium bicarbonate, such as HEPES, were purposely omitted as HEPES has been shown to activate the MiT/TFE network, resulting in lysosomal biogenesis (Tol et al., 2018).

 Cell lines were plated, allowed to adhere overnight, and treated at roughly 70% confluence.
-All cell lines stably expressed NucLight Red, and cell counts were measured by counting red fluorescent nuclei on an Incucyte ZOOM (Sartorius) prior to treatment with drug.
-For 4- and 24-hour time points, cells were counted immediately prior to harvesting, as the doubling time for these cell lines is between 16 and 20 hours.
+All cell lines stably expressed NucLight Red, and cell counts were measured by counting red fluorescent nuclei on an Incucyte ZOOM (Sartorius; Gottingen, Germany) prior to treatment with drug.
+For 4 hour and 24-hour timepoints cells were counted immediately prior to harvesting, as the doubling time for these cell lines is between 16-20 hours.
 Experiments were not extended past 24 hours to avoid cell line growth inhibition in response to HCQ.
-For treatment, culture media was aspirated and replaced with fresh, incubator-conditioned media containing 10 μM HCQ and placed in a 37°C incubator until the designated time point.
-At the time point, cell media containing HCQ were aspirated, and cells were washed with Hank's balanced salt solution (HBSS) and then trypsinized for 5 minutes.
+For treatment, culture media was aspirated and replaced with fresh, incubator-conditioned media containing 10μM HCQ and placed in a 37° C incubator until the designated timepoint.
+At the timepoint cell media containing HCQ was aspirated and cells were washed with HBSS, then trypsinized for 5 minutes.
 Trypsinized cells were washed off the plate with additional culture media at a ratio of 4:1 media:trypsin.
-Cells were then pelleted at 1600 rpm for 5 minutes, media were carefully aspirated, and the cell pellet was reconstituted in MilliQ-water and frozen until liquid chromatography with tandem mass spectrometry (LC/MS-MS) extraction and analysis.
+Cells were then pelleted at 1600 rpm for 5 minutes, media was carefully aspirated, and the cell pellet reconstituted in MilliQ-water and frozen until LCMS extraction and analysis.